 Silt Curtain to Place at Effluent

-Question regarding a silt curtain to place at effluent end.
-I am looking to place this silt curtain at the effluent end of a dredge spoil containment basin.
+Question: I am looking to place this silt curtain at the effluent end of a dredge spoil containment basin.
 The intent is to meet effluent standards for TSS of <15mg/l.
-For this conceptual stage, I am most interested in efficiency (will it help), and approximate cost.
+For this conceptual stage, I am most interested in efficiency (will it help?), and approximate cost.

 They can help with the dispersion of TSS, but they are not typically equipped to keep levels at a certain standard.
 Silt curtain typically surround an are to help improve settling times, which can, in turn, help reduce and lower levels.

 To help meet your specific requirements, we would require more knowledge regarding your area such as the flow rates, waves, tides, and space where the effluent is located.
 This can help us determine if this type of silt curtain to place at effluent end of your containment basin.

 Turbidity and Silt Curtains have commonly been used in dredging areas.
 They can be placed at the effluent end (as you described) or directly around the dredging area itself.
 This will help to keep materials contained to the dredging site.